jaimegag/cf-redis-example-app/README.md

 # CF Redis Example App

-This app is an example of how you can consume a Cloud Foundry service within an app.
+This Ruby based app is an example of how you can consume a Cloud Foundry service within an app.

+It contains a WEB UI to visualize App properties and the service configuration read from the environment.
+The UI also allows you to add new Redis key/value pairs and visualize all existing key/value pairs

-It allows you to set, get and delete Redis key/value pairs using RESTful endpoints.
+Additionally you can set, get and delete Redis key/value pairs using RESTful endpoints.

 ### Getting Started